 Zoom and most other teleconferencing platforms are able to generate captions for audio in real-time — this type of transcription is known as automatic speech recognition (ASR).
 While ASR can be useful in some situations, it’s not ideal for educational settings.
 Studies have shown that this technology is often inaccurate, and courts have found that auto-captions do not satisfy the “equal access” requirement of the ADA.

-For a more accurate captioning option, students can request Communication Access Realtime Translation (CART).
+Students can request Communication Access Realtime Translation (CART) for a more accurate captioning option.
 This service involves a trained speech-to-text professional manually transcribing spoken language and other auditory information.
 CART makes far fewer mistakes than ASR when it comes to punctuation, speaker identification, technical jargon, and other aspects of transcription that are still too nuanced for automated solutions.

 The only downside to CART is that it’s more expensive than ASR, but this cost is taken on by the school rather than students.
 As with ASL interpreting, you should be able to access this service by contacting your school’s disability support services office.